-The long and short of it is, there are renovation limitations on outside facing areas like the balcony, service yard and air-conditioner ledge.
+The long and short of it is, there are renovation limitations on outside facing areas like the balcony, service yard, and air-conditioner ledge.
 For instance, you are not allowed to change the sliding door frames and glass panels of your balcony, or paint the railings in a colour that deviates too much from the original shade used by HDB.

 2. Apply for the necessary permits

 If you are thinking about swapping out the ceramic tiles in your new home for marble flooring, you will need to obtain an official HDB permit before starting work.
-The same applies for other major works like demolishing non-load bearing walls, repositioning doorways, and changing your bathroom finishes, just to name a few.
+The same applies to other major works like demolishing non-load bearing walls, repositioning doorways, and changing your bathroom finishes, just to name a few.